alexander-zuev/kollektiv-mcp/README.md

 - MCP server (`Cloudflare Agent SDK`): Exposes various tools following MCP protocol.
 - Web server (`Hono`): Wraps all non-mcp related functionality (e.g. authentication, static files, etc.)

-And is part of the Kollektiv application which consists of:

-- MCP server (Cloudflare worker) -> acts as the main interface for users to interact with their documents
-- Backend server (FastAPI server) -> handles all processing, retrieval, and storage of users' documents
-- Frontend server (React/Vite server) -> serves as the interface for users to upload their documents and onboard to the
-  MCP server

 ## Getting Started